-- Classroom Technology Support: As a Teaching Assistant, you may need projection and other equipment, which is available either through the department or the college.
-The Academic Program Specialist can assist you with many of your needs or will refer you to the College of Education's Technology Services and Support Team. - College of Education Technology Services and Support Team: Located in the College this team of IT professionals provides technical support at all levels and can be found in rooms on the first floor in the Beverly Taylor Sorenson Arts and Education Complex.
-Visit their website at http://education.utah.edu/about/tech-support/.
+- College of Education Student Research Hub: The College of Education Student Research Hub is located on the first floor of the Sorensen Arts and Education Complex (SAEC), Room 1220.
+The research hub provides ample study space and access to the College's Technology Services and Support Team (see below for more detail). - Classroom Technology Support: As a Teaching Assistant, you may need projection and other equipment, which is available either through the department or the college.
+The Academic Program Specialist can assist you with many of your needs or will refer you to the College of Education's Technology Services and Support Team. - College of Education Technology Services and Support Team: Located on the first floor of the College this team of IT professionals provides technical support at all levels that can be found in rooms 1264, 1268, and 1280 in the College.
+Visit their website at http://education.utah.edu/about/tech-support/ or call 801-585-3450 or e-mail: ed-help@lists.utah.edu.